apache/druid/docs/content/querying/groupbyquery.md

 #### Configurations

 This section describes the configurations for groupBy queries.
-You can set system-wide configurations by adding them to runtime properties or query-specific configurations by adding them to query contexts.
+You can set these in the runtime.properties on broker, historical, and MiddleManager nodes, or as query-specific configurations by adding them to query contexts.
 All runtime properties are prefixed by `druid.query.groupBy`.

-#### Commonly tuned configurations

 ##### Configurations for groupBy v2

-Supported runtime properties:

 |Property|Description|Default|
 |--------|-----------|-------|